 The demographics of the middle class reflect the region's changing demographics.
-While the share of households with middle-class incomes has declined since 1979, middleclass households have become more racially and ethnically diverse as the population has become more diverse.
+While the share of households with middle-class incomes has declined since 1979, middle-class households have become more racially and ethnically diverse as the population has become more diverse.

-In 2014, 51.6 percent of all households were headed by White householders and the same percent of middle-class households were headed by White householders.
-Asian or Pacific Islander and Latino households are slightly overrepresented in middle-class households while Black households are slightly underrepresented.
+In 2014, 51.2 percent of all households were headed by White householders and 51.3 percent of middle-class households were headed by White householders.
+Asian or Pacific Islander households are slightly overrepresented in middle-class households while Black households are slightly underrepresented.